Persistence in Cybersecurity

 Furthermore, the effort required to remove a persistent threat can be significant.
 This can involve not just removing the threat itself, but also identifying and fixing any exploited vulnerabilities, recovering any lost or damaged data, and restoring the system to a secure state.
 In some cases, it may even require a complete system reinstall or hardware replacement.

-Data theft and system damage
+Sensitive data theft and system damage

 One of the most immediate impacts of persistence in cybersecurity is the potential for data theft.
 A threat actor that has achieved persistence can often access and exfiltrate a wide range of data, from sensitive personal information to valuable intellectual property.
 This can result in significant financial loss, reputational damage, and even legal consequences.